dnephin/git-doc-review/components.rst

 Git handles versioning, merging, and collaboration.

+* git-doc-new - setup a new repo for reviewing a document
 * git-doc-review - start reviewing a document
 * git-doc-refresh (fetch, pull, sphinx-build)
 * git-doc-submit (git commit, git push)